kyoutay/RickWalk/README.md

 Not Rickroll, but Rickwalk.
 An app that tracks your distance traveled in terms of various things, including Rick Astley.
 Utilizes the Haversine formula.
-Download on the google playstore:
+Download on the google playstore: <i will insert link later losers>

 # Privacy Policy
 To not be verbose, I don't store, monitor, or do anything